Monsieur-Monet/Typo3-install-MacOS/README.md

 ```bash
 sudo chmod -R 777 htdocs
 ```
-To avoid some errors that would occur we need to change some variables in the php.ini file.
+To avoid some errors that would occur, we need to change some variables in the php.ini file.

 Go to /Applications/XAMPP/xamppfiles/etc